kamilburda/batcher/docs/sections/Customization.md

 **Merge foreground** (only available if `Insert foreground` is added)

-Merges an already inserted foreground layer (via `Insert foreground`, see above) with the current layer.
+Merges already inserted foreground (via `Insert foreground`, see above) with the current layer.

 For more information, see `Merge background` above.